Response to COVID-19

 2. Beginning 90 days before your commission expires, you must successfully complete a 1-hour notary education class.
-Ohio Notary Services classes are available online or in-person at one of the six participating Bar Association locations.
+Ohio Notary Services classes are available online.
 To register for either option proceed through the Renew tab on this website.
 The fee for the class is $45.00.

 3. Complete and submit a Renewal Application to the Secretary of State’s website www.sos.state.oh.us/notary/.
 A $15.00 application fee must be paid directly to the Secretary of State with a credit or debit card when the application is submitted.